Pseudozoid/Pseudozoid/README.md

  I'm a computer science and engineering student who likes to code and start projects that never get finished.

 - 🔭 I’m currently working on small scale projects and would love to collaborate on new projects
-- 🌱 I’m currently learning compiler design
+- 🦀 I’m currently learning rust
 - 🐧 I spend most of my free time tinkering with my [Arch Linux setup](https://github.com/Pseudozoid/linux-configs)